19hours/sg-statutes/Acts/Income Tax Act.md

 (a) the initial allowance to be made under subsection (1) shall be calculated on an amount equal to the capital expenditure incurred in respect of that motor car or $35,000, whichever is the less;

-5(b) the annual allowance to be made under subsection (2)or section 19A(1)shall be calculated on the basis that the original cost of that motor car is the capital expenditure incurred or $35,000, whichever is the less; and
+5(b) the annual allowance to be made under subsection (2)orsection 19A(1)shall be calculated on the basis that the original cost of that motor car is the capital expenditure incurred or $35,000, whichever is the less; and

 [27/2009 wef 29/12/2009]